π¬ Subtitles and Bad Decisions Presents:

 My Princess was comical, and I mean that affectionately.

 Lee Seol initially wants to become a princess purely out of spite.
-That alone sold me.
-But the longer she stays in the role, the more she realizes it’s not about winning—it’s about responsibility, history, and identity.
-Watching her fight tooth and nail against secrets, lies, and betrayals to claim a place she never asked for was surprisingly satisfying.
+That alone had me sold.
+But the longer she stays in the role, the more she shifts from resistance to responsibility, identity, and legacy.
+Watching that transformation land was unexpectedly satisfying.

-The male lead was entertaining in his own right.
-He doesn’t want to lose his inheritance, but he also cannot stop protecting her—even when it directly contradicts his goals.
-That internal conflict worked.
-A lot.
+The male lead is entertaining in his own right.
+He wants to protect his inheritance and his position, but cannot stop himself from protecting her—even when it directly contradicts his goals.
+That contradiction carries a lot of the emotional weight.

-The second female lead?
-Just downright evil.
+The second female lead is just straight-up villain-coded.
 No ambiguity.
-No redeeming arc.
-She chose violence every single time.
+No redemption arc.
+She chose chaos every time.

 π Final Mood